 Due to the growing environmental concerns around fluorinated chemicals, often referred to as perfluorinated or polyfluorinated alkyl substance as a class of chemicals, BPI has participated in high-level working groups such as the Green Chemistry Council in 2017.
 Peer reviewed scientific data is still emerging, but preliminary reports show levels of possible bioaccumulation of some fluorinated chemistries in plants and humans, using biosolids compost as an input.
 It is also known that the more bioaccumulative form of fluorinated chemicals were phased out by law at the end of 2016.
 Thus, older data may not be appropriate as compared to data generated this year.

 BPI hired a technical advisor in 2017 to assist on this topic, and last Fall the BPI Board brought a vote to the membership about restricting and eventually eliminating fluorinated chemicals from the certification.
 Specifically, the proposal was to adopt the EN 13432 limit of 100ppm total fluorine in 2019, and a statement of “no intentionally added fluorinated chemicals” shortly thereafter.
-The vote passed, and the following is an outline of key milestones to focus on throughout the transition period.
+The vote passed, and in 2019 the Board tightened the timeline to require the statement of "no intentionally added fluorinated chemicals" simultaneously with the tests.
+The following is an outline of key milestones to focus on throughout the transition period.

 We strongly encourage BPI Members to do this testing as soon as possible, and to submit results ahead of the March 31, 2019 deadline.
 The total fluorine test can be requested as an add-on to the Metals test if you are in the process of certifying or re-certifying, and can also be ordered on its own.